 The investments in unquoted funds are valued in accordance with IPEVCG as set out in the financial assets policy above.
-Investments in private equity funds do not have a readily available market and are generally valued based on the fair value of each private equity fund as reported by the respective general partner as per the capital statement, which necessarily incorporates estimates made by those general partners.
-The Company believes that this value, in most cases, represents fair value as of the relevant statement date, although, if other factors lead the Company to conclude that the value provided by the general partner does not represent fair value, the Directors and Manager will adjust the value of the investment from the general partner's estimate.
-The Company estimates fair value based on publicly available information and the most recent financial information provided by the general partners, as adjusted for cash flows since the date of the most recent financial information.
+Investments in unquoted private equity funds do not have a readily available market and are generally valued based on the fair value of each private equity fund as reported by the respective Sponsor as per the capital statement, which necessarily incorporates estimates made by those Sponsors.
+The Company believes that this value, in most cases, represents fair value as of the relevant statement date, although, if other factors lead the Company to conclude that the value provided by the Sponsor does not represent fair value, the Directors and Manager will adjust the value of the investment from the Sponsor's estimate.
+The Company estimates fair value based on publicly available information and the most recent financial information provided by the Sponsors, as adjusted for cash flows since the date of the most recent financial information.

-Where no valuation is available from the general partner or an independent valuation agent, the Directors and Manager will estimate the fair value in accordance with IPEVCG.
-The public equity securities known to be owned within the purchased private equity fund are based on the most recent information reported to the Company by the general partners.
+Where no valuation is available from the Sponsor or an independent valuation agent, the Directors and Manager will estimate the fair value in accordance with IPEVCG.
+The public equity securities known to be owned within the purchased private equity fund are based on the most recent information reported to the Company by the Sponsors.
 Where such securities have publically available stock prices, these may be adjusted by applying the appropriate discount to reflect limited marketability and illiquidity.